Chenghan-Wang/ChenghanWang.github.io/_pages/about.md

 Education Experience
 ======
-- PhD, Department of Computer Science and Engineering (CSE), the Chinese University of Hong Kong (CUHK), Starting from Aug.
-2025.
+- PhD, Department of Computer Science and Engineering (CSE), the Chinese University of Hong Kong (CUHK), Aug.
+2025 -
 - Master of Engineering, EDA Center, Institute of Microelectronics of the Chinese Academy of Sciences (IMECAS), Sep.
 2021 - Jun.
 2024.
 - Bachelor of Engineering, School of Information Science and Engineering, Harbin Institute of Technology at Weihai (HITWH), Sep.
 2017 - Jun.
 2021.